-The standard metering service for the reference services will vary depending on whether the throughput at the connection point is greater or lower than 50 MWh/a.
+The standard metering service for the A1 to A4, A12 to A17, C1 to C4 and C9 to C14 reference services will vary depending on whether the throughput at the connection point is greater or lower than 50 MWh/a.

-The reference service (metering) denoted in table E.1.2 below is the "standard" reference service (metering) for connection points with throughput lower than 50 MWh/a.
+The reference service (metering) denoted in table E.1.2 below is the "transitionstandard" reference service (metering) for connection points with throughput lower than 50 MWh/a.

-The reference service (metering) denoted in table E.1.2 below is the "standard" reference service (metering) for connection points with throughput equal to or greater than 50 MWh/a, prior to weekly settlement commencement.
+The reference service (metering) denoted in table E.1.2 below is the "transitionstandard" reference service (metering) for connection points with throughput equal to or greater than 50 MWh/a-, prior to weekly settlement commencement.